edotau/sticklebackCipher/README.md

 # sticklebackCipher
-# A collection of scripting software used in the stickleback progect
+# A collection of scripting software used in the stickleback project